TalkingData/rxloop/README-en_US.md

   },
 });

-// 在 View 层订阅 counter 模型的状态
+// Subscribe to the status of the counter model at the View level,
+// When the model state changes,
+// use View layer framework-related methods to synchronize View updates,
-// 当模型状态变更时，使用 View 层框架相关方法同步 View 的更新，比如 React 的 setState 方法 app.stream('counter').subscribe((state) => {
+// such as React's setState method app.stream('counter').subscribe((state) => {
   // this.setState(state);
 });

+// In the view layer,
-// 在 view 层，可以通过 dispatch 方法派发 action
+// you can dispatch an action via the dispatch method
-// action 会经由 epics 或 reducers 更新 model 状态 app.dispatch({
+// Action updates the model state via epics or reducers app.dispatch({
   type: 'counter/inc',
 });